techgrounds/techgrounds-shamimkhaliq71/03_Security/4_Symmetric encryption.md

 - Asymmetric encryption: uses two keys for encryption and decryption.
 A public key, which is shared among users, encrypts the data.
 A private key, which is not shared, decrypts the data.

-- Symmetric: encryption uses a single password to encrypt and decrypt data.
+- Symmetric encryption: uses a single password to encrypt and decrypt data.

 - Key:  it locks (encrypts) data so that only someone with the right key can unlock (decrypt) it.
 It tells you how to arrange the Cipher rules.